-• The company is committed to continuously improving an efficiency and quality of work.
-By maintaining service quality with the standard of quality management system ISO 9001:2015, which the company has been certified by ISO certification institute: USO or Management System Certification Institute (Thailand): MASCI
+The company is committed to continuously improving work efficiency and quality by maintaining service excellence aligned with the ISO 9001:2015 Quality Management System standard.
+It has been certified by the Management System Certification Institute (Thailand) (MASCI), demonstrating adherence to internationally recognized quality management practices.

-5. Promotion of Compliance to Ethics and Monitoring of Conduct
+5. Code of Conduct and Compliance Monitoring